What is dyslexia?

 Gillian Sugrue, Professional and Associate Member of The British Dyslexia Association (AMBDA), is a qualified teacher, SENco and certified Magic Link tutor.
 She has taught many dyslexic children with co-occurring difficulties affecting aspects of motor co-ordination and quotes “all children find the Magic Link Programme really easy to follow and understand; this boosts their confidence and self-esteem”.

-Research on Dyslexia and Handwriting
+Research on dyslexia and handwriting

 Evidence indicates that children with Dyslexia show persistent difficulty with handwriting (Sumner, Connelly, & Barnett, 2016).
 Although the reason for this connection is not clearly established, poor letter formation may result from the demands placed on the phonological memory while attempting to produce the correct letter form.
 Phonological memory is the ability to hold speech-based information in our short-term memory and individuals rely heavily on this when spelling and writing.
 Difficulties with phonological skills are extremely common amongst people with Dyslexia.

-Thomson (1990) reviewed a range of established UK multisensory teaching programmes for teaching dyslexics and identified the following features common to most specialist teaching programmes:
+Thomson (1990) reviewed a range of established UK teaching programmes for teaching dyslexics and identified the following features common to most specialist teaching programmes:

 ● Small Steps